Small-scale photonic Kolmogorov-Arnold networks using standard telecom nonlinear modules

 Recent results in short-reach IM/DD optical communication systems show that KAN-based equalizers can achieve superior or comparable BER performance while using substantially fewer trainable parameters than conventional FNN and CNN architectures, demonstrating reductions of up to $\sim$ 66\% \cite{chen2025kolmogorov}.
 These properties are particularly attractive for photonic implementation, where each nonlinear element incurs optical loss, hardware complexity, and fabrication overhead.
 By concentrating expressive power into a reduced number of structured nonlinear modules, KANs provide a parameter-efficient and physically compatible framework for scalable optical neural computation.

 Several recent advances provide strong motivation for photonic implementations of KANs.
 Fischer \emph{et al.}~\cite{Fischer2024} applied software-based KANs to nonlinear equalization in 112~Gb/s passive optical networks, demonstrating that KAN equalizers outperform convolutional neural networks at comparable computational complexity.
-These results highlight the potential of KAN architectures for high-speed optical signal processing and motivate their direct realization in the optical domain.
-Peng \emph{et al.}~\cite{Peng2024} reported the first photonic KAN implementation using ring-assisted Mach-Zehnder interferometers (RAMZI), leveraging free-carrier dispersion in silicon microring resonators to create tunable nonlinear transfer functions.
+These results show that KAN architectures are effective for high-speed optical signal processing and motivate their direct realization in the optical domain.
+Peng \emph{et al.}~\cite{Peng2024} reported the first photonic KAN implementation using ring-assisted Mach-Zehnder interferometers (RAMZI), using free-carrier dispersion in silicon microring resonators to create tunable nonlinear transfer functions.
 Their integrated silicon photonic architecture achieved 98\% accuracy on MNIST handwritten digit recognition while reducing the energy-area product by approximately 65-fold compared to conventional MZI-based optical neural networks.

 More recently, Stroev and Berloff~\cite{Stroev2025} introduced a theoretical framework for all-optical KANs implemented on spatial light modulator platforms, showing that trainable univariate nonlinear functions can arise from structural interference effects without relying on conventional nonlinear optical materials.